zeroSDN/ZSDN-Controller/README.md

 * Is **highly modularized**: every functionality in ZSDN is a single artifact running independently, no matter if on the same machine or distributed: **there is no huge monolithic controller instance**.<br>

 * Filters events on the sender side: Using hierarchical topic-based subscriptions, we **avoid unecessary event-delivery**.
 This includes the Switch itself.
-If no one wants to receive e.g. UDP packets, the Switch will not even forward them anymore.
+If no one wants to receive e.g. UDP packets, the Switch will not even send them.

 * **Performs very well**: ZSDN won't play to its advantages when running locally only, however, we were able to perform very well when scaling out (Tested using [CBench](http://archive.openflow.org/wk/index.php/Oflops), Throughput mode):